softwarefactory-project/dhall-nodepool/README.md

 ## Changes

-Frozen package are available in the tag commit.
+Frozen packages are available in the tag commit.

+### 0.3.0

+- Top level labels are changed to Optional

 ### 0.2.0